directvt/vtm/doc/architecture.md

   - To run non-DirectVT applications in a desktop environment, an additional vtm host process is launched in `Desktop Applet` runtime mode with the `Teletype Console` or `Terminal Emulator` applet as the DirectVT-bridge.
 - The desktop environment server can receive and execute script commands relayed from other vtm processes running on behalf of the session creator.
 - In the case of a vtm process with redirected standard input, all standard input is directly relayed to the desktop environment server as script commands for execution.
-- The session exists until it is explicitly shutted down.
+- The desktop session exists until it is explicitly shutted down.

 ### Runtime Modes